 When it comes to genocide on a global scale, most people think of the Holocaust.
 It became the measure of absolute evil, and it is considered such even by people who were completely untouched by the tragedy.
-According to Jeffrey C. Alexander, the Holocaust phenomena is hidden in its publicity.
+According to Jeffrey C. Alexander, the Holocaust phenomenon is hidden in its publicity.
 Using mass media, the Jews were able to speak about their trauma right after the military freed the concentration camps.
-More so, the constant mention of the topic in media with the emphasis on the Jewish victims as a separate group out of all military casualties made the Holocaust so widely known.
+Moreover, the constant mention of the topic in the media with the emphasis on the Jewish victims as a separate group out of all military casualties made the Holocaust so widely known.

 Фото: Устинія Логоша (Мицик). Народилась 1926 року в селі Жигайлівка Тростянецького району на Слобожанщині. На початок Голодомору їй було 6 років. Валентин Кузан.

 Фото: Микола Вовк. Народився 1928 року в селі Боромля Тростянецького району на Слобожанщині. На початок Голодомору йому було 4 роки. Валентин Кузан.

 Фото: Наталія Соловйова (Дробіцька). Народилась 1928 року в селі Кам’янка Тростянецького району на Слобожанщині. На початок Голодомору їй було 5 років. Валентин Кузан.